 Our genetic material, or DNA, is organised into 46 packages called chromosomes.
 Large changes that cause gains or losses of chromosomes are referred to as chromosomal conditions.
 Every baby has a small chance of being born with a chromosomal condition, the most common of which is Down syndrome.

 The aim of prenatal screening is to offer a safe, accessible test to identify women at increased chance of having a baby with a chromosome condition.
 Prenatal screening for Down syndrome has been an established part of antenatal care for several decades.
-Women who are identified as 'high risk' by a screening test are then offered an invasive diagnostic test, such as amniocentesis, for confirmation.
-However, all diagnostic tests carry a small risk of miscarriage and their use must be considered carefully.
+Women who are identified as having an 'increased chance' of a fetal chromosome condition by a screening test are then offered an diagnostic test, such as amniocentesis, for confirmation.

-How can we assess the wider impact of NIPT in Victoria?
+How can we assess the wider impact of prenatal genomics?

-We gratefully acknowledge the support of our funders for this research theme, including the NHRMC, the Norman Beischer Medical Research Foundation and Mercy Health.
+We gratefully acknowledge the support of our funders for this research theme, including the NHMRC, the Murdoch Children's Research Institute, the Norman Beischer Medical Research Foundation and Mercy Health.